NervanaSystems/ngraph/doc/sphinx/source/frameworks/index.rst

    stage, we've already provided several :doc:`validation` examples organized by framework and what we call *Genre of Deep Learning*.
 #.
 Next, **replicate** that result using well-known datasets to confirm that the
    model does indeed work.
-To assist wtih this stage, we've released several
+To assist with this stage, we've released several
-   :doc:`pip installation options <../framework-integration-guides>` that can be used to test the basic examples.
+   :doc:`pip installation options <../framework-integration-guides>` that can be used to test basic examples.
 #.
 Finally, **modify** some aspect: add new datasets, or adjust an algorithm's
    parameters to hone in on specifics that can better train, forecast, or predict scenarios modeling the real-world problem.